 If your call is not urgent please use MyAccount, where you can find policy details and make changes.

-For any claims made from the start of the latest lockdowns (Wales 20 Dec, Scotland and Northern Ireland 26 Dec and England 5 Jan 2021), if you or a named driver on your policy work for the NHS, emergency services or in health care, we'll give you a replacement vehicle to keep you on the road until your vehicle is repaired, or for 14 days to allow you to find a new vehicle.
+For any claims made during the latest lockdowns (Wales 20 Dec, Scotland and Northern Ireland 26 Dec and England 5 Jan 2021, until 12 April 2021), if you or a named driver on your policy work for the NHS, emergency services or in health care, we'll give you a replacement vehicle to keep you on the road until your vehicle is repaired, or for 14 days to allow you to find a new vehicle.
 This applies if your vehicle is undriveable after an accident or is stolen.

-And to make life a little easier if you have an accident during the latest lockdown, we’re also waiving your excess.
+And to make life a little easier if you have an incident during the latest lockdown, we’re also waiving your excess.

 From 30 March 2020 for 12 months, all cars and vans will receive a 6-month exemption from MOT testing to allow essential travel.
 Being unable to get your vehicle tested won't invalidate a claim providing you keep your vehicle safe and roadworthy during this time.
 Please see GOV.UK for advice on how to keep your vehicle safe.
 Garages will remain open for essential repair work during this time.